christophihl/startupengineer/content/_repos/dat_sci/02_intro_tv.md

 ##  9 Mountain - Fat Bikes - Dude
 ## 10 Mountain - Cross-Country - Exceed</code></pre>

-We want to analyze the sales by product family (= 1st category).
-To do it, we have to separate the column category in category.1, category.2 and category.3.

-Moreover, we want to report the total revenue per year and category as well.
-Therefore, we have to add the total price (sales price * quantity) to the data.
+We want to analyze the total sales by product family (= 1st category).
+To do it, we have to separate the column category in category.1, category.2 and category.3 and add the total price (sales price * quantity) to the data.

 To fix those issues we are going to do a series of `dplyr` operations on the object `bike_orderlines_joined_tbl`: